The most common question I get from people looking to learn to code at One Month is, “What’s the difference between Udemy and One Month?”

 Accountability: One Month courses last 30 days.
 On the day you sign up you will be given your target completion date.
 Your teacher will check-in on your progress along the way, helping you stay on track.
-Homework is due every Sunday night and is an important part of your final grade.
+Homework is due every Sunday night and is an important part of your final grade (*Python course only).

 Certification: One Month students that receive a grade of at least an 80 will be rewarded with a One Month certification.
 This is a digital certificate, that can easily be added to your LinkedIn profile or provided to potential employers!